dicatalin/ansible-playbook-for-installing-zabbix-agent/README.txt

-Replace vars: zabbix_server and zabbix_agent_link with your desired values.
+Replace vars: zabbix_server and zabbix_agent_link with your desired values and hosts wioth your target servers.